Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ## Abilities
 ### Physicality
-Even though Ljörn fights with a spear and shield, he has trained in glíma, learning how to wrestle, pin, and tackle someone down.
-He has a good amount of combat experience from several encounters, including a raid where he fought at least three Vikings, and another attack where tens of trolls tried to destroy the settlement.
-He has also escaped from a wild bear before and killed a draugr with the help of his friends.
+Ljörn fights with a spear and shield.
+He is trained in glíma, learning how to wrestle, pin, and tackle someone down.
+He has a good amount of combat experience from several encounters, including fighting against a Viking raid, fighting against a troll attack, and defending himself from a snake.
+He has also killed a draugr before with the help of his friends.

-Ljörn's left arm is weak because of an arrow injury during a raid on his home village.
-He can hold his shield up fine, but he is more tired from taking blows.
+Because of an arrow injury, Ljörn's left arm is weak.
+He can hold his shield, but he is more easily exhausted from taking blows.

 ### Hunting & Stealth
 Ljörn can spear-hunt deer in the forest.
 His method is usually sneaking up on his prey, injuring them by throwing his spear, then finishing them off with his seax.
 He knows how to skin them for their hides, but he would take them home first.